Fesenjoon | Persian Pomegranate and Walnut Stew

 - Finely grate the onion.
 (Till it is almost the texture of onion water.)

-- Transfer walnuts to a Dutch oven.
-Add the grated onion, plus 2 cups of cold water.
-(Later on, you can add a little more water if the stew’s texture is too thick.)
-Very gradually (yavash yavash) bring to a very gentle boil.
-Once gently boiling, adjust heat to low and cook on low heat for 20 minutes – lid ajar.
+- Place walnuts, grated onion, and 2 cups of cold water in a Dutch oven and bring to a very gentle (yavash yavash) boil.
+Once gently boiling, adjust heat to low and cook (small bubbles) for 30 minutes – with the lid ajar.
 During this time, stir frequently with a wooden spoon, scraping the bottom, to prevent walnuts from burning and sticking to the bottom of the pot.
 (As my mother puts it: “This is a critical stage, so don’t goof.”
-You have been warned.)
-This dish is essentially one that should be cooked slowly and watched over.
+This dish is essentially one that needs be cooked slowly and watched over.)

 * For a homemade pomegranate-syrup recipe & recommendations re store-bought brands, please refer to this post.